Oghma-Infinium/Vagabond/README.md

  2. Install [Visual C++ x64](https://aka.ms/vs/17/release/vc_redist.x64.exe) & [.Net Runtime v6 desktop x64](https://dotnet.microsoft.com/en-us/download/dotnet/6.0/runtime).

- 3. Change Skyrim so it does not [automatically update](https://help.steampowered.com/en/faqs/view/71AB-698D-57EB-178C#disable).

- 4. Right click on Skyrim SE and click on properties, untick the `Enable Steam Overlay while in-game` option.
+ 3. Right click on Skyrim SE and click on properties, untick the `Enable Steam Overlay while in-game` option.

- 5. Remove or disable any 3rd party antivirus such as Webroot or Bitdefender.
+ 4. Remove or disable any 3rd party antivirus such as Webroot or Bitdefender.
 These programs **will absolutely** cause issues with your Vagabond installation due to how MO2's Virtual File Staging works.

 #### Pagefile and Crash Prevention